 In its early stages, gum disease is known as gingivitis and is typically caused by poor oral hygiene.
 The main symptoms of gingivitis are red, swollen gums that bleed easily.
 Often the best way to treat gingivitis is with a deep professional cleaning of the teeth and gums, followed by diligent brushing twice a day and flossing once a day.

 If left untreated, gingivitis can advance to become periodontitis; this occurs when plaque spreads below the gum lines and begins to irritate the gums.
 As a result, the bones and tissue that hold teeth in place can decay and lead to teeth becoming loose.
 When this happens, the dentist may recommend more advanced treatments, such as gum therapy and dental implants to replace missing teeth as well as bone or tissue grafting.

 What factors can increase the risk of gum disease?

 - Smoking or chewing tobacco

 - Certain medications, such as steroids, some types of anti-epilepsy drugs, cancer therapy drugs, some calcium channel blockers, and oral contraceptives

 Someone with gum disease can feel little to no pain.
 They may not realize that they have an infection that could lead to more serious problems.
 Even when the infection has spread and become more destructive, a person might only experience mild symptoms initially.
 For this reason, it’s important to schedule regular dental checkups so that your dentist can monitor your gum health and treat any infection as early as possible.

 Solberg & Miller Dentistry Can Help

-No matter what condition your gums are in, Smile Artists can provide you with a comprehensive and personalized treatment plan designed to restore your oral health.
-To learn more about your treatment options, visit Smile Artists in Altamonte Springs, FL.
+No matter what condition your gums are in, Solberg & Miller Dentistry can provide you with a comprehensive and personalized treatment plan designed to restore your oral health.
+To learn more about your treatment options, visit Solberg & Miller Dentistry in Altamonte Springs, FL.
 To schedule an appointment, call (407) 636-2402 or request an appointment online.